 Right-click to Provision New Sites and Document Libraries

-The right-click > Create command also makes it easy and convenient to provision new sites and document libraries.
+The right-click > Create command makes it easy and convenient to provision new sites and document libraries.

-To be able to use this right-click>Create> Site command the user will need to have Site Collection Admin permissions – i.e. the permissions required are the same as if the provisioning was done in the SharePoint web browser UI.
-As with provisioning a new site collection, right-click> Create makes things easier but still respects the SharePoint Online permission model.
+To be able to use this right-click > Create > Site command, the user will need to have Site Collection Admin permissions – i.e. the permissions required are the same as if the provisioning was done in the SharePoint web browser UI.
+As with provisioning a new site collection, right-click > Create makes things easier but still respects the SharePoint Online permission model.

 Provisioning the Area For a New Matter

 The base design of MacroView Case and Matter uses a Document Set for each Matter.
-Provisioning a new document set for a new Matter is also easy and convenient thanks to a right-click command.
+Provisioning a new document set for a new Matter is also easy and convenient, thanks to a right-click command.

 The metadata attributes captured for the new Matter (e.g. Matter Type, Matter Managed By, etc.) are automatically shared with the documents and emails that are subsequently stored in the new Matter area.
-This automatic metadata recording is a major positive for user adoption (users generally dislike having to respond to metadata prompts each time they save a document or email).
+This automatic metadata recording is a significant positive for user adoption (users generally dislike having to respond to metadata prompts each time they save a document or email).

 First Run Experience